-Delhi HC tells Twitter to take down five posts against historian Vikram Sampath yet again
+Vikram Sampath plea: Delhi HC tells Twitter to take down five posts critiquing writer yet again

 Sampath’s counsel, Mukesh Sharma, argued that Truschke’s actions reeked of an “extremely toxic manner of white privilege”.

-“She feels that just because she is an American of Caucasian heritage, she is entitled to violate the orders of an Indian court,” Sharma said.
+Sharma said, “She feels that just because she is an American of Caucasian heritage, she is entitled to violate the orders of an Indian court.”

-The court said that tweets posted by Truschke, despite being restrained, had a link to the letter written by her to the Royal Historical Society whose publication was restrained.
+The court said that tweets posted by Truschke had a link to a letter she had written to the Royal Historical Society, despite the publication of that communication being restrained.

 “In view of the fact that the defendant [Truschke] has not submitted to the jurisdiction of this court and is not appearing in these proceedings, Twitter is directed to take down the tweets as mentioned in prayer ‘a’ of the present application,” the court said, reported Bar and Bench.